Abjiri/uminho-miei/3/1st semester/Computer Networks/TP2/README.md

 In order to answer the questions, the team had to monitor IP traffic, resorting either to the program **Wireshark** or by building topologies in the **CORE** tool provided by the teachers.

-The assignment was developed in **Computer Networks**, in the first semester of the 3rd and last year of the Bachelor's degree.
+The assignment was developed in **Computer Networks**, in the first semester of the 3rd and last year of the Bachelor's degree (2019/20).

 ### Content